How to Control Moss and Algae Growth on London Roofs?

 Choose the Right Materials

-Opt for moss-resistant shingles or metal roofing when building or replacing your roof.
-Some shingles are specially treated to resist moss and algae from the start.
+Opt for moss-resistant roof tiles or suitable roofing materials when building or replacing your roof.
+Some roof tiles are specially treated to resist moss and algae from the start.

 Keep the Roof Clean